python/devguide/documentation/style-guide.rst

 text.
 Long descriptions full of corner cases and caveats can create the impression that a function is more complex or harder to use than it actually is.

-Security Considerations (and Other Concerns)
+Security considerations (and other concerns)
 ============================================

 Some modules provided with Python are inherently exposed to security issues